 Large Living Room

 If you have a larger living room, consider "dividing" your room into separate spaces.
 This is the optimum way to create different zones that serve multiple purposes.
 You can simply achieve this by segmenting the room with long form pieces of furniture such as a day bed, or a pair of occasional chairs.
-This is particularly great if you would like to create a more personalized home office that is spaced from where you may watch TV and relax.
+This is particularly great if you would like to create a more personalized home office that is feels more seperated from where you may watch TV and relax.
 Best of both worlds!